Section H - Loans

 - the amount of interest paid was less than interest paid at the official rate

-Read appendix 4 of the 480 expenses and benefits guide for the more information.
+Read appendix 4 of booklet 480 - an expenses and benefits guide for the more information.

 Confirm the currency used if it is not in sterling.

 Only put an entry in the box for ‘Number of joint borrowers’ if there are any other joint borrowers that you are completing a P11D for, the (shared) benefit of the same loan.
 Enter the number of joint borrowers that have shared the total cash equivalent in the box.
 The total amount of the loan is not affected by the number of joint borrowers.
 In all cases show the full amount of the loan.

 Include the annual ‘notional loan’ benefits under Section 446S Income Tax (Earnings and Pensions) Act 2003 for shares acquired by the director or employee at undervalue and partly paid shares.

 Do not include Section 446U discharges of these notional loans.
 These need to be returned separately on employers return form 42.

 For more information read:

 If you know that the total amount outstanding on all loans, or all non-qualifying loans are £10,000 or less in 2018 to 2019, you should disregard them when completing section H of form P11D.